RetiaLLC/S2-Nugget/README.md

 The process for setting up CircuitPython is fast, easy, and requires only a browser and Mu Editor (https://codewith.mu/)

-Learn more about using the S2 Mini with CircuitPython here: https://circuitpython.org/board/lolin_s2_mini/
+Learn more about using the S2 Mini with CircuitPython here: :point_right: https://circuitpython.org/board/lolin_s2_mini/

 ## Setting up CircuitPython